-Each department may establish more stringent rules to govern purchases up to \$2,500, as they deem appropriate.
+Each department may establish more stringent rules to govern purchases up to \$5,000, as they deem appropriate.

-PURCHASES GREATER THAN \$2,500 BUT LESS THAN \$10,000
+PURCHASES ABOVE \$5,000 UP TO \$65,000

 Department Head approval is required.
-Single or multiple purchases of goods, commodities and services that are greater than \$2,500 and less than \$10,000 require a Purchase Requisition with documentation of best attempts to obtain at least three (3) quotations as provided below.
+Single or multiple purchases of goods, commodities and services that are above \$5,000 and up to \$65,000 require a Purchase Requisition with documentation of best attempts to obtain at least three (3) written quotations as provided below.

-Quotations may be solicited by telephone, email, or fax.
 Documentation of the quotations requested and received must be attached to the Purchase Requisition.